ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 lock, you would not get this advantage of unblocked writes.

 But lock-free code doesn't guarantee better _throughput_.
-While that is often the case under certain workloads, it is not the _definition_ of lock free.
+While that is *could* be the case under certain workloads, it is not the _definition_ of lock free.
 Lock free might have more indirection, or be more complicated.
 It can be mentally trickier than code that can rely on mutual exclusion.
 And when write contention is high, threads might be frequently interrupting each other, rolling back each other's work.
 Even if no one gets starved, throughput can be trashed.

+And locking isn't necessarily "expensive" when it is uncontended or just lightly contended.
+Last: the expense of parking a thread via call to the kernel can be truly justified if (1) the thread isn't going to make quick progress and (2) there is other useful work that can be done by another thread.

-A thread might even be repeatedly interrupted, over and over, thus prohibiting it from making progress for an arbitrarily long time.
+With lock-free code, a thread might even be repeatedly interrupted, over and over, thus prohibiting it from making progress for an arbitrarily long time.
 Even though the system as a whole may be making progress, an individual thread might be _arbitrarily_ delayed.
 If a thread can be arbitrarily delayed, this is called _starvation_.
 Lock free code may still have starvation.

 A form of "mutual starvation" might occur if two threads keep trying to make progress, but keep causing each other to retry, without either ever